Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 Anxia nec mater discordit moesta puellae (not included at all in this manuscript, scribe gaps lines 379 and 380 and goes straight to talia...)

 Notes:
+- This is the oldest manuscript we looked at.
-There is no punctuation, and there are a lot of abbreviations.
-This manuscript seems to come from a different source than G because it is the most different from the rest of the manuscripts (and the other two probably came from G).
-379 is not in O either.
-This supports the idea that O is from a different manuscript family than the other manuscripts we looked at because they have 379
+- There is no punctuation, and there are a lot of abbreviations.
+This is typical of the older manuscripts - the more contemporary ones usually have punctuation and unabbreviated words.
+- O is the most different from the rest of the manuscripts we looked at.
+They seem to be in one manuscript family originating in G. O is the outlier.
+- Lines 379 and 380 in Bodmer 47 are not in O. The other manuscripts we looked at have these lines, which supports the fact that O is the most different.

 ### Manuscript Paris 14137 (G) folio 26v (1375)
 Accipiat coniurx (ab. coniūx - coniunx) foelici (felici) foedere (federe) divam.